DenaAbdo/Palestail-Project/README.md

 ## Database

-The full MySQL database is included under the `/db` directory as `palestinian_store.sql`.
+The full MySQL database is included as `webfinalproject.sql`.
 To use it:

 1. Open phpMyAdmin or your MySQL client.